reactjs/react.dev/src/content/reference/react/createContext.md

 #### Props {/*consumer-props*/}

 * `children`: A function.
-React will call the function you pass with the current context value determined by the same algorithm as [`useContext()`](/reference/react/useContext) does, and render the result you return from this function.
-React will also re-run this function and update the UI whenever the context from the parent components changes.
+React will call the function you pass with the current Context value determined by the same algorithm as [`useContext()`](/reference/react/useContext) does, and render the result you return from this function.
+React will also re-run this function and update the UI whenever the Context from the parent components changes.

 ---

 ## Usage {/*usage*/}

-### Creating context {/*creating-context*/}
+### Creating Context {/*creating-context*/}

 Context lets components [pass information deep down](/learn/passing-data-deeply-with-context) without explicitly passing props.

-Call `createContext` outside any components to create one or more contexts.
+Call `createContext` outside any components to create one or more Contexts.

 ```js [[1, 3, "ThemeContext"], [1, 4, "AuthContext"], [3, 3, "'light'"], [3, 4, "null"]]
 import { createContext } from 'react';